Carrying on Traditions

 Eileen has stepped up to support Doorways’ Campaign for Brighter Futures by making a multi-year outright pledge and by establishing a planned gift, a bequest in her will.
 Eileen’s outright gift, which she makes by credit card in easy monthly installments, will support Doorways’ immediate work in creating pathways out of homelessness, domestic violence and sexual assault, and her bequest will ensure that Doorways’ response will be here in our community for generations to come.

 Creating a Brighter Future for Generations to Come

-Doorways for Women and Families strives to make the future brighter for women and families escaping homelessness, domestic violence and sexual assault.
+Doorways strives to make the future brighter for youth and families escaping homelessness, as well as survivors of domestic violence and sexual assault.
 Like Eileen, you can help ensure that this mission remains an integral part of Arlington’s future by making a planned gift today.

-You can help guarantee that ten, twenty—even fifty—years from now, women and families in our community will have access to safe shelter, long-term housing and supportive services to help them overcome abuse and poverty.
+You can help guarantee that ten, twenty—even fifty—years from now, people in our community will have access to safe shelter, long-term housing and supportive services to help them overcome abuse and poverty.